vaishakp/vaishakp.github.io/README.md

 #### Profiling

 Using a sampling or an instrumentation profiler, we can measure the performance of our application in detail.
-E.g., using the bundled tool `perf` and the following command, one can learn more about an application:
+E.g., By [using the bundled performance analysis tool `perf`](perf.md) and the following command, one can learn more about an application:

 ```perf stat --event cache-references,cache-misses,cycles,instructions,branches,faults -p <pid>```